 Having taken over from Blue Temple Conservation, the Perhentian Marine Research Station (PMRS) is only in its second year.
 The project is based in the local village Kampung Pasir Hantu on the southeast side of Perhentian Kecil.
-PMRS is headed up by Dr Ramona Pförtner, where she and her team carry out diving to save the ocean.
-This involves conducting research to help protect the island’s vulnerable coral reefs and seagrass beds.
+PMRS is headed up by Dr Ramona Pförtner, where she and her team conduct research to protect the island’s vulnerable coral reefs and seagrass beds and thus help save the ocean.
 We work closely with the Marine Parks Department and Reef Check Malaysia.
-Our team collect vital data through the mapping and health assessments of the seagrass beds and coral reefs.
-This valuable research helps the decisionmaking about protecting these important habitats.
+Our team collect vital data through the mapping and health assessments of seagrass beds and coral reefs.
+This valuable research helps the decision making process in protecting these important habitats.

 Immersed in Local Malay Culture

 All volunteers and staff live in the village, becoming immersed in Malay culture, it’s a great way to live, different from the classic tourist experience, you can try traditional Malay food, talk to locals, and the kids are always willing to play with our volunteers!
-You will become part of Dr Ramona’s team and take part in collecting the data needed to conserve these precious habitats.
-We also strive to with, not against, the community and local businesses, so you may find yourself helping the local school with a beach clean, or promoting composting and recycling to the local dive shops.
-If you are interested in diving to save the ocean and marine conservation, this is a perfect opportunity for you!
+We strive to work with, not against, the community and local businesses, so you may find yourself helping the local school with a beach clean, or promoting composting and recycling to the local dive shops.
+If you are interested in diving to save the ocean and marine conservation, this is the perfect opportunity for you!

-Those who aren’t qualified divers will start a week earlier than those who already have open water or above, so all volunteers will start research training on the same day! (see start dates).
-Longer stays can be arranged, just drop us an email on firstname.lastname@example.org
+Those who aren’t qualified divers will start a week earlier than those who already have open water or above qualifications, so all volunteers will start research training on the same day (see start dates)!
+Also, longer stays can be arranged, just drop us an email on firstname.lastname@example.org

 Pricing for International Volunteers 2018